 For months I pushed onwards through the unforgiving landscape known as capitalisim.
 My knees buckled under the overwhelming weight of my cost of living.

-Working full-time is a feat and it's one that I don't have a great track record with, however this time I'd say I'm maintain a more sustainable routine.
+Working full-time is a feat and it's one that I don't have a great track record with, however this time I'd say I'm maintaining a more sustainable routine.
 I have had much less time to work on personal projects, but I make time here and there.

 Pretty New Graphics